Freire Charter School Wilmington

 How would you describe the staff culture here?

 I get to be the Social Studies teacher that I want to be here.
-Paul fully trusts me as a teacher, that what I’m doing is right and is beneficial for the students.
+The leadership fully trusts me as a teacher, that what I’m doing is right and is beneficial for the students.
 Trust is the big theme—there’s no one breathing down my neck for anything.
 This morning, Paul texted me that the teacher in the room next to mine was going to be out sick today, and asked if I could cover the class.
 Sure!
 No one said, “You need to do this coverage during your free period for the day.”
 They asked.
 I think that’s the overarching theme—we have a school where, even though Paul is my boss, I feel like he’s more colleague than boss.
 And that’s good for me.

 What strikes you as unique about your experience at Freire?